cuongthach137/yahee/README.md

 Test account:
 test123@gmail.com
 anhem!23
-Or create your own account
+Or create one your own

 Chat 1vs1 - Users can: